LikeTheSalad/aaper/README.md

 How to use
 ---
-As we could see above in the default behavior example, there are three things we need to do in order to use Aaper into our Activities or Fragments:
+As we could see above in the default behavior example, there are two things we need to do in order to use Aaper into our Activities or Fragments:

 - **Step one:** Make sure that the permissions you'll request with Aaper **are defined in your** `AndroidManifest.xml` **file too**.
 If you attempt to request a permission at runtime that isn't in your manifest, the OS will silently ignore your request.
-- **Step two:** Initialize Aaper, this can be done by calling `Aaper.init()` only once, therefore a great place to do it is in your app's `Application.onCreate` method, as shown in the example above.
-- **Step three:** Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions (that are also defined in your `AndroidManifest.xml`) that such method needs in order to work properly.
+- **Step two:** Annotate an Activity or Fragment method with the `@EnsurePermissions` annotation where you provide a list of permissions (that are also defined in your `AndroidManifest.xml`) that such method needs in order to work properly.
 Alternatively, you can also pass an optional parameter named `strategyName`, where you can specify the behavior of handling such permissions'